Prepress process

 We will distinguish the visual pitch and the mechanical (or absolute) pitch.

-To determine the visual pitch of the lenticular sheet, it is necessary to carry out a pitch test.
+To determine the pitch of the lenticular sheet, it is necessary to carry out a pitch test.

 This file will be used to output a film or a plate.
+Digital printers will print this file direct to the lens or on another subtsrate.

 It is possible to determine the pitch by placing a lenticular clear sheet on the plate (or the film) and look at the viewing distance of the final image.
-We warmly recommend to print the pitch test so that you will determine the exact value.
+We strongly recommend to print the pitch test so that you will determine the exact value.
 More information about pitch test in our FAQ, just click here.

 One line will be totally black or invisible, it will be your visual pitch.